wp-plugins/redirection-reporting/readme.txt

 == Changelog ==

+= 1.9.1 =
+* Fixed a typo in the code which caused the plugin users site to be unavailable.

 = 1.9 =
 * Added links from RegEx parent child report to normal RegEx report.
 * Disabled report selection button when button isn't useful.